balthazarneveu/spectral_graph_convolutions/ABIDE_dataset/README.md

 The following tuto enables you to download preprocessed extracted time series and the connectivity matrix associated with each patient.
 Note that, in this context, the connectivity matrix is a matrix of a connectivity measure (e. g.
 Pearson's correlation) between two time series of the brain activity of a subject.
 Its size is, thereby, (number of regions x number of regions).

 1. activate the virtual environment .venv
-2. copy paste the following commant in the terminal :
+2. copy paste the following command in the terminal :
+> :warning: USE ABSOLUTE PATHS (**not relative paths**) :warning:
 ```
 python download_preprocess.py -o "path/to/data"
 ```
-If you want to load less data (e.g. 400) than the default value (871), you can type in :
+If you want to load less data (e.g. `-n 400`) than the default value (871), you can type in :
 ```
 python download_preprocess.py -o "path/to/data" -n 400
 ```

 ## How are the feature vectors computed ?
-*Recursive feature elimination* (RFE) with scikit learn: Given an external estimator (here, a Ridge Classifier) that assigns weights to features, the goal of RFE is to select features by recursively considering smaller and smaller sets of features.
-First, the estimator is trained on the initial set of features and the importance of each feature is obtained through any specific attribute.
+*Recursive feature elimination* (RFE) with scikit learn:
+- Given an external estimator (here, a Ridge Classifier) that assigns weights to features, the goal of RFE is to select features by recursively considering smaller and smaller sets of features.
+- First, the estimator is trained on the initial set of features and the importance of each feature is obtained through any specific attribute.
 Then, the least important features are pruned from current set of features.
-That procedure is recursively repeated until the desired number of features to select is eventually reached.
+- That procedure is recursively repeated until the desired number of features to select is eventually reached.

 **Fisher transformed Pearson's correlation coefficient**